 Complaints Against Members & Permit Holders

-Members and the public can make a complaint against a Member or Permit Holder.
+Members and the public can make a complaint against an APEGA member or permit holder.

 - The investigation may include gathering evidence and conducting interviews.